jahody/raptors/README.md

 # raptors
-simple image recognition model with 4 classes of raptors (eagle, hawk, kestrel, vulture)
+Simple image recognition model with 4 classes of raptors living in Canada (eagle, hawk, kestrel, vulture)

-dataset - images downloaded from google search
+Dataset - images downloaded from google search with ~150 images per class

-accurancy - about 65%
+Accurancy - about 65%

+I believe that with larger data set the accurancy could be much higher